polynomics/website/_includes/tos.md

 4. **4.** All content will be free of viruses, adware, spyware, worms, or other malicious code.

 * **C.** You hereby grant POLYNOMICS a revocable, perpetual, transferable, fully paid-up, royalty-free, worldwide license (including the right to sublicense and assign to third party) and right to copy, reproduce, fix, adapt, modify, create derivative works from, manufacture, commercialize, publish, distribute, sell, license, sublicense, transfer, lease, transmit, publicly display, publicly perform, or provide access to electronically, broadcast, communicate to the public by telecommunication, display, perform, enter into computer memory, and use and practice, in any way, your User Content as well as all modified and derivative works thereof in connection with our provision of the Service, including marketing and promotions of the Service.
 You also hereby grant to POLYNOMICS the right to authorize others to exercise any of the rights granted to POLYNOMICS under these Terms of Service.
 You further hereby grant to POLYNOMICS the unconditional, irrevocable right to use and exploit your name, likeness and any other information or material included in any User Content and in connection with any User Content, without any obligation to you.
 Except as prohibited by law, you waive any rights of attribution and/or any moral rights you may have in your User Content, regardless of whether your User Content is altered or changed in any manner.
 POLYNOMICS does not claim any ownership rights in your User Content and nothing in these Terms of Service is intended to restrict any rights that you may have to use and exploit your User Content.
-You agree that you can revoke this license only by sending notification to: {{INSERT EMAIL ADDRESS OR ADDRESS}}
+You agree that you can revoke this license only by sending notification to: contact@polynomicsgame.com.

+*

 ### 4. FEES AND PAYMENT TERMS